 Cell signaling in development and disease

-The long-term goal of our research is to investigate the mechanisms that control cell communication during metazoan development.
-The study of developmental signaling pathways has been transformed from mapping linear chains of events to exploring the connections between interacting networks.
-Our laboratory is applying the tools of network biology, such as proteomics and the study of protein-protein interactions, to the analysis of developmental signaling pathways.
+The long-term goal of our research is to investigate the mechanisms that control cell communication during metazoan development, focusing on pathways that control organ growth and tissue patterning.
+The study of signaling pathways has been transformed from mapping linear chains of events to exploring the connections between interacting networks.
+Our laboratory is applying the tools of network biology, such as proteomics and mapping protein interactions, to the analysis of developmental signaling mechanisms.

 Our research is facilitated by using the fruit fly Drosophila melanogaster as an experimental system.
 We use a combination of cutting-edge proteomics, imaging, genetics, and biochemistry to investigate developmental signaling.